 The top monitor we recommended is anultrawide great for gaming and movies, but not everyone’s first choice.
 If you want a more traditional, 16:9 screen, the LG 32UD99-W is a good pick.
 It offers a 31.5-inch, 4K panel, along with HDR10 support and a wide color gamut.

-Our testing found the offered decent contrast, a large color gamut, and good color accuracy straight out of the box.
+Our testing found it offered decent contrast, aw idecolor gamut, and good color accuracy straight out of the box.
 Yet the LG 32UD99-W seems best for people who don’t mind getting their hands dirty with technical details.
-It offers a wide range of settings, and its color accuracy went from good to outstanding after calibration.
+It offers a wide range of settings, and its color accuracy goes from good to outstanding after calibration.

 LG also promises a maximum luminance of 550 nits.
 In our testing, we saw up to 360 nits.
-That’s quite better than average, and it means the LG can handle detail in HDR content better than the Samsung CF791, which isn’t as bright.
-It’s a 4K screen, too, so you can view 4K HDR films just as you would on a television.
+That’s better than average and it means the LG can handle detail in HDR content better than most HDR displays.
+It’s a 4K screen too, so you can view 4K HDR films just as you would on a television.

 Read our full LG 32UD99-W review here.

 Buy one from: